 1. Class Objectives

-Students will learn they cannot run with the disc and must establish a pivot foot after catching.
+Students will learn that they cannot run with the disc and must establish a pivot foot after catching.
 This foundational rule prevents traveling violations that disrupt game flow.

 2. Movement Rule Explanation (8 minutes)